ycrrongos/LineageOS_cerro_patchs/README.md

 [Project CrDroid](https://github.com/crdroidandroid): These devs offered the solutions for new coming issues of Marble device, respect their hard work!

+## Special Comments

+Having more knowledge doesn't offer you chance to look down on the others but help them have a better life

+——2019, opening ceremony of The University of Tokyo

 ## Features

 1. ~~solve shared library confliction error like~~ （No longer needed）